gkonstantinoudis/isee_nimble_environment/README.md

 ## Introduction

 GitHub repo through which we're developing and sharing materials for the ISEE Bayesian Modeling for Environmental Health Workshop, taking place in person in September 17 2023.
+This course is an adaptation of the [SHARP Bayesian Modeling for Environmental Health Workshop](https://www.publichealth.columbia.edu/research/programs/precision-prevention/sharp-training-program/bayesian-modeling#:~:text=The%20Bayesian%20Modeling%20for%20Environmental,with%20applications%20in%20Environmental%20Health.) that took place at Columbia University during 14-15 August 2023.
+We would like to acknowledge [Theo O. Rashid](https://www.imperial.ac.uk/people/theo.rashid15) and [Elizaveta Semenova](https://www.cs.ox.ac.uk/people/elizaveta.semenova/) for their contribution to the lecture material and r-code.

 ## Notes for attendees